When It Comes to Protecting Your Vehicle in the Year 2025, Who Should You Put Your Faith In?

 [Source: J.D.
 Power, AM Best, NAIC, ValuePenguin, and insurer disclosures]

-Understanding the Basics: What Makes a Good Car Insurance Policy?
+An Overview of the Fundamentals: What Constitutes a Good Automobile Insurance Policy?

-- Liability Coverage: Covers injuries or damages you cause to others.
+- Liability coverage: Coverage for injuries or losses that you cause to other people.

-- Uninsured/Underinsured Motorist: Protects against drivers with little or no insurance.
+- Uninsured and underinsured motorist coverage: Protection against drivers who have little or no insurance.

-- Personal Injury Protection (PIP): Covers medical bills regardless of fault.
+- Personal Injury Protection (PIP): Pays for medical expenses regardless of who was at fault for the accident.

 Pricing Formula Example